 Samples that are not wrapped to protect them from light exposure but are received in your lab less than 6 hours after collection can be assayed.
 We would suggest you add a comment to the request form stating that exposure to light has occurred.
 We will include this on the report and advise that the results should be interpreted taking this into account.
 This will allow the requesting clinician to decide whether they wish to repeat the tests.
-However in patients with active porphyria porphyrin concentrations are greatly increased and would remain detectable despite light exposure over this time period.
+However, in patients with active porphyria porphyrin concentrations are greatly increased and would likely remain detectable despite light exposure over this time period.

 Samples exposed to light for greater than 6 hours should not be assayed.
 The samples should be discarded and repeat samples requested straight away, particularly if the patient is on-site.

 Please contact us if you would like to discuss individual cases as factors such as patient symptoms, type of porphyria suspected, family history of porphyria and sample availability may inform further advice.

 All specimens and request forms should be marked by a plain yellow sticker, a "high risk" label or clearly marked "high risk".
 These specimens should be double bagged and posted to the Porphyria Service in a Post Office approved transport container.